What you don't know can hurt you. Spend some time finding out what your rights and responsibilities are under Virginia law.

 Saying No to Gangs

 Have you been approached by a gang member; asked to do something that you know is illegal and wrong?
-Watch this short video to learn how to say no to gangs.
+Read the section on gangs to find out more about what's legal and illegal, and how to avoid gangs.

 Virginia Rules Website Goals